wno-git/gthon2018/README.txt

 Platform
 ==

 This demo is released for Windows 10 (64bit).
+It should run on nVidia and Intel cards with at least OpenGL 4.3.

 The release zip contains the Java required by Processing, hence the large file size.